Gh0stm4chine/VPlayer_lib/ffmpeg_build/README.md

    - Modify **APP_PLATFORM** for which platform to build with (if you use a higher number, it will choose the next lower version; e.g you choose _android-10_, it will choose _android-9_ if 10 doesn't exist)

 3. **[Optional]** Modify **build_android.sh** if you like to build with GCC, by default clang will build without any modifications.
 GCC is depreciated and replaced by clang.
 Note that clang will not build depreciated architectures such as armv5 and mips (and 64bit mips).
-Note that GCC armv7 neon might not work with NDK above 10e, maybe NDK17 will be fixed.

 2. Go into the folder **{root]/ffmpeg_build** and run **config_and_build.sh** once.
    - This will build with the newest toolchain from your NDK folder.
 If you want to use a specific version, modify it in the _android_android.sh_ file